 Road transport technology provides the opportunity for safer roads for all road users.
 However, governments have a responsibility to ensure new technology is introduced onto public roads safely.
-Trialling organisations must develop a safety management plan outlining all relevant key safety risks for the trial and how they will be mitigated
+Trialling organisations must develop a safety management plan outlining all relevant key safety risks for the trial and how they will be mitigated or eliminated.
+This safety management plan must be

 5.2.
-KEY SAFETY CRITERIA
+Key safety criteria